MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/teams-collaboration/flow-connection-invalid-customer-support-swarming.md

 ---
 title: Flow connection isn't valid
-description: Provides a resolution for the issue where the flow connection isn't valide for customer support swarming in Dynamics 365 Customer Service. ms.author: jinywang ms.reviewer: laalexan ms.date: 10/08/2023
+description: Provides a resolution for the issue where the flow connection isn't valid for customer support swarming in Dynamics 365 Customer Service. ms.author: jinywang ms.reviewer: laalexan ms.date: 10/08/2023